Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Abstract

 \section{Abstract}

-In this paper, we propose a sample complexity bound for learning a simplex from noisy samples.
-A dataset of size $n$ is given which includes i.i.d. samples drawn from a uniform distribution over an unknown arbitrary simplex in $\mathbb{R}^K$, where samples are assumed to be corrupted by an additive Gaussian noise of an arbitrary magnitude.
-We propose a strategy which outputs a simplex having, with high probability, a total variation distance of $\epsilon + O\left(\mathrm{SNR}^{-1}\right)$ from the true simplex, for any $\epsilon>0$.
-We prove that to arrive this close to the true simplex, it is sufficient to have $n\ge\tilde{O}\left(K^2/\epsilon^2\right)$ samples.
-Here, SNR stands for the signal-to-noise ratio which can be viewed as the ratio of the diameter of the simplex to the standard deviation of the noise.
-Our proofs are based on recent advancements in sample compression techniques, which have already shown promises in deriving tight bounds for density estimation in high-dimensional Gaussian mixture models.
+In this paper, we find a sample complexity bound for learning a simplex from noisy samples.
+Assume a dataset of size $n$ is given which includes i.i.d. samples drawn from a uniform distribution over an unknown simplex in $\mathbb{R}^K$, where samples are assumed to be corrupted by a multi-variate additive Gaussian noise of an arbitrary magnitude.
+We prove the existence of an algorithm that with high probability outputs a simplex having a $\ell_2$ distance of at most $\varepsilon$ from the true simplex (for any $\varepsilon>0$).
+Also, we theoretically show that in order to achieve this bound, it is sufficient to have $n\ge\left(K^2/\varepsilon^2\right)e^{\Omega\left(K/\mathrm{SNR}^2\right)}$ samples, where $\mathrm{SNR}$ stands for the signal-to-noise ratio.
+This result solves an important open problem and shows as long as $\mathrm{SNR}\ge\Omega\left(K^{1/2}\right)$, the sample complexity of the noisy regime has the same order to that of the noiseless case.
+Our proofs are a combination of the so-called sample compression technique in \citep{ashtiani2018nearly}, mathematical tools from high-dimensional geometry, and Fourier analysis.
+In particular, we have proposed a general Fourier-based technique for recovery of a more general class of distribution families from additive Gaussian noise, which can be further used in a variety of other related problems.